blade100a/CSCD92/Final_Questionaire/final.md

 10. Please provide any comments about the provided *lectures notes* on "Practical Scientific Computing" by R.Van Zon and M.Ponce.

 	- I actually really liked the *lecture notes* since they offered a rapid way to learn knowledge in a short period of time and practically served as a progression chart for what each topic in this course is aiming to cover.
 Tina and I identified a few minor mistakes, mostly in the grammar and spelling, but none of them indicated that the knowledge about the subject was incorrect as all topics were explained with precise detail and accuracy.
+I also found that the code examples gave a better idea of exactly how it can be seen in code.

 <div style="page-break-after: always; visibility: hidden">
 \pagebreak